mrtolkien/mrtolkien.github.io/_posts/2022-12-22-choosing-the-right-note-tool.md

 But being customizable is both a blessing and a curse.
 It means that while you *can* find solutions to do exactly what you want, you *need* to find it.
 Obsidian without plugins is almost unusable.

 You know, I love plugins.
 Emacs, Neovim, and VS Code all use plugins perfectly.
-But they're open source dev tools and the few plugins there are usually well maintained.
+But they're open source dev tools and the plugins usually have a long history.

-While in Obsidian those plugins are small open source projects, sometimes not updated and not ready to react to breaking changes from Obsidian, and conflicting with each other.
+In Obsidian those plugins are small projects, sometimes not ready to react to breaking changes from Obsidian, and conflicting with each other.
 Not to mention that Obsidian itself is **not** open source, which really irks me when it relies so much on open source plugins to be functional.

 But I pressed on and made Obsidian pretty much exactly what I had in mind: